-Born in 1883, José Clemente Orozco studied first at the National School of Agriculture in Mexico, where his skill in mathematics and draftsmanship was recoginized.
+Born in 1883, José Clemente Orozco studied first at the National School of Agriculture in Mexico, where his skill in mathematics and draftsmanship was recognized.
 He went on to study at the National University and San Carlos Academy of Art.
 He supported himself at that time, working as an architectural draftsman for architect Carlos Herrera.
-His mastery of art, architecture and mathmatics is perfectly demonstrated in his massive mural cycle, the Epic of Civilization.
+His mastery of art, architecture and mathmatics is perfectly demonstrated in his massive mural cycle, the Epic of American Civilization.

 He conceived and executed this mural in true fresco or buon fresco technique.
 Orozco and several other prominent Mexican artists had focused on fresco technique for their mural paintings, although it had fallen out of common use by the 19th century.

 True fresco technique is among the most durable of all forms of painting.
 It is exceptionally well suited to large murals, as it creates a perfectly matt surface bonded completely with the wall itself, providing clear, impermeable colors, with out reflective sheen or distortion on the wall surface.